Lynxions/SnakeGame-DSA-IU/README.md

 ## Implementation
 - Control a Cheems (snake) to move around and eat as much burgers as possible and earn points without collide with it's body or the edge of the screen.
-- Additionally, there's random powerups for Cheems throughout the game to collect
+- Additionally, there's random powerups for Cheems throughout the game to collect such as Drinks (increase speed) and Frenzy Mode (More Burgers)

 ## Screenshots from the game
 ![alt_text]